robinmordasiewicz/f5-cnf-lab/module2/task1.rst

    :glob:

-.. topic:: Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
-Create a namespace and make it the default context.

-.. title:: Title

-   Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
-Create a namespace and make it the default context.

 .. topic:: Topic

-   Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
+   Topic Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
 Create a namespace and make it the default context.

 .. admonition::

-   Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
+   Admonition Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
 Create a namespace and make it the default context.

 .. container:: topic

-   Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
+   Container Kubernetes uses namespaces as a mechanism to separate objects within a cluster.
 Create a namespace and make it the default context.

 #.
 Using kubectl, create the namespace.